A different kind of hiking

 The Fiery Furnace is a natural labyrinth of narrow passages between towering sandstone walls.
-To enter the Fiery Furnace, you must accompany a ranger-guided hike or obtain a hiking permit at the visitor center.
-Hiking in the Fiery Furnace is a different experience from other trails in the park.
-There are few trail markers, you may encounter dead ends, and it can be easy to get lost.
+To enter the Fiery Furnace, you must accompany a ranger-guided hike or obtain a Self-Guided Exploration permit before your visit.

 Fiery Furnace Permits

 Last updated: April 16, 2023